NaiboWang/EasySpider/.temp_to_pub/EasySpider_windows_x86/readme.txt

 Welcome to promote this software to other friends.

-This version is for Windows 10 x32 and above.

-The Windows version supports **Windows 10 and above**.
-There is no direct usable version available for Windows 7, but the [32-bit version](https://github.com/NaiboWang/EasySpider/releases/download/v0.2.0/EasySpider_0.2.0_windows_386.7z) of [v0.2.0](https://github.com/NaiboWang/EasySpider/releases/download/v0.2.0) is available and can be run by compiling the software yourself.
-Therefore, if you want to use Windows 7 for data collection, please download the 32-bit version of v0.2.0 or download the code and compile it yourself.
+This version is for Windows 7 and above, including both 32-bit and 64-bit version.
+Please note that this version of the Chrome browser will always remain at version 109 and will not update with Chrome updates (for compatibility with Windows 7).
+Therefore, if you want to use the latest version of the Chrome browser for data scraping, please run the x64 version of EasySpider on Windows 10 x64 or higher systems.

 Video Tutorial: https://youtube.com/playlist?list=PL0kEFEkWrT7mt9MUlEBV2DTo1QsaanUTp